 There are no specific diagnostic studies.
-Diagnosis is clinical and depends on recognition of underlying undernutrition or vitamin deficiency.
-There are no characteristic abnormalities in CSF, evoked potentials, brain imaging, or EEG.
-However, these tests, as well as laboratory tests (eg, blood tests, glucose, CBC, liver function tests, ABG measurements, toxicology screening), should typically be done to rule out other etiologies.
-Thiamin levels are not routinely measured, because serum thiamin levels do not always reflect CSF levels and normal serum levels do not exclude the diagnosis.
+Diagnosis of Wernicke encephalopathy is clinical and depends on recognition of underlying undernutrition or vitamin deficiency.
+There are no characteristic abnormalities in cerebrospinal fluid, evoked potentials, brain imaging, or electroencephalogram.
+However, these tests, as well as laboratory tests (eg, blood tests, glucose, complete blood count, liver tests, arterial blood gas measurements, toxicology screening), should typically be done to rule out other etiologies.
+Thiamin levels are not routinely measured, because serum thiamin levels do not always reflect cerebrospinal fluid levels and normal serum levels do not exclude the diagnosis.

-Prognosis depends on timely diagnosis.
+Prognosis depends on timely diagnosis of Wernicke encephalopathy.
 If begun in time, treatment may correct all abnormalities.
-Ocular symptoms usually begin to abate within 24 h after early thiamin administration.
+Ocular symptoms usually begin to abate within 24 hours after early thiamin administration.
 Ataxia and confusion may persist days to months.
 Memory and learning impairment may not resolve completely.
 Untreated, the disorder progresses; mortality is 10 to 20%.
-Of surviving patients, 80% develop Korsakoff psychosis; the combination is called Wernicke-Korsakoff syndrome.
+Of surviving patients, 80% develop Korsakoff psychosis; the combination is called Wernicke–Korsakoff syndrome.

-Treatment consists of immediate administration of thiamin 100 mg IV or IM, continued daily for at least 3 to 5 days.
-Magnesium is a necessary cofactor in thiamin-dependent metabolism, and hypomagnesemia should be corrected using magnesium sulfate 1 to 2 g IM or IV q 6 to 8 h or magnesium oxide 400 to 800 mg po once/day.
+Treatment of Wernicke encephalopathy consists of immediate administration of thiamin 100 mg IV or IM, continued daily for at least 3 to 5 days.
+Magnesium is a necessary cofactor in thiamin-dependent metabolism, and hypomagnesemia should be corrected using magnesium sulfate 1 to 2 g IM or IV every 6 to 8 hours or magnesium oxide 400 to 800 mg orally once/day.
 Supportive treatment includes rehydration, correction of electrolyte abnormalities, and general nutritional therapy, including multivitamins.
 Patients with advanced disease require hospitalization.
 Alcohol cessation is mandatory.